RITIKESHDUTT/Basic-Json-Parser-On-Rust/readme.md

     - `run -serialize` —  serialize json in cli
     - `run -deserialize` — deserialize json in cli
     - `file -serialize` — read JSON from a file and write the result to an output file, currently only results in output.json.
 Would need to make sure that it already doesn't exist.
-    - `filr -deserialize`- read JSON from a file and write the deserialized result to an output file
+    - `file -deserialize`- read JSON from a file and write the deserialized result to an output file
 - Error reporting with line and column information using `JsonError`.
 - Follows Rust best practices: ownership, borrowing, and error handling without panics.